 Admission Requirements

 Prospective students may audition a maximum of two times for any given Peabody program.
-After two unsuccessful auditions, students will no longer be eligible for admittance into the Conservatory.
+After two unsuccessful auditions, students will no longer be eligible for admittance into that program.

 Program Requirements